gowtham66866/EVA4/Session 5/Readme.md

 2. It can be observed that the training accuracy kept on increasing through out all the epochs - which means the model is doing what it is supposed to do.
 3. But the Test accuracy dips after some epochs - which mean that the model might be overfitting after all
 4. The Dip in the test accuracy can be observed after multiple epochs in the logs
-5. Any kind of regularization can be helpfulto us in this scenario
+5. Any kind of regularization can be helpful to us in this scenario
 6. Personally, I would be happy of i do not see any kinks in the Test accuracy graph - that is accuracy keeps increasing